Jeffe747/VSCode-AI-Customization-Visualizer/Progress.md

 # Tasks
+- In the settings popup.
+Add a color picker section.
+Make handles for picking the colors of all the different visualizations/nodes/marks/icons and so on.
+Rename it from "Activity bar settings" to 'Extenstion Settings'.
+Also make the dialog larger to accomdate the new fields.
+- Act as a UI expert and give the settings dialog a pass.

 # Done
+- If i press 'open file' the file opens.
+That is good.
+If i try to reopen a already open file, it needs to move focus to that file.
+- Make the settings auto-save, so they persist.
+- Cut the settings in two.
+One for the view in the activity bar, and one for the window mode.
+- The new section overshadows instruction file nodes.
+Move the colors to the same line as the node and edge counter, to reduce the height.
+Then make some padding that moves the instruction nodes down abit.
+- Move the color information inside the visualizer, but make them stick to the top.
+Remove the button for collapsing it.
+Remove the lefterover space.
+- The visializer does not fill-content.
+- The drag around in the visualizer broke during implementation of the last task.
+- Make the visualizer zoomable.
+Zoom when the user holds ctrl+<scrollup/scrolldown>
 - Create a test that validates that filters is working.
 - The 'tools' filter is still broken
 - Add small buttons for prebuilt tools selection.
 Should be added above the filter.
 Create a small list of clickable prebuilt selections.
 1. "Default Agent" with execute, read, edit, search, agent, web, todo.
 2. Planning Agent with read, search, web, todo